Worst drought in decades hits Brazil's Northeast

 Even with likely crop losses in the Northeast, Brazil still expects an overall record soybean and strong corn harvest this season thanks to sufficient rainfall over the main center-west and southern producing areas.

-The government's Conab agency says Bahia should produce 3.76 million metric tons of soybeans this season, out of the 82.6 million tonnes it expects from Brazil's overall crop.
+The government's Conab agency says Bahia should produce 3.76 million tonnes of soybeans this season, out of the 82.6 million tonnes it expects from Brazil's overall crop.

 (Additional reporting by Jeb Blount; Editing by Brian Winter and Vicki Allen)